Thorpe Park Halloween review

 However my teenage daughter and my husband who came with me to the launch of the venue’s annual scare-fest seemed to relish the chance to take on blood soaked walkers and chain saw and machete-wielding nut-jobs.
 They literally could not wait to try out the five live action mazes including two brand new for 2017 inspired by The Walking Dead.
 Add to that the attraction of riding stomach flipping ‘coasters including Swarm and Saw IN THE DARK and the two of them were as excited as two vultures who have spotted fresh roadkill.

 They were not alone.
 Fright Nights are immensely popular with thrill seekers of all ages.
 At the media launch event we spotted glam reality TV celebs mingling with serious cosplay fans, all keen to enter the mazes for the fright of their life.
+The age limit for Thorpe Park’s Fright is officially 13, but they’re very clear that many younger teenagers may struggle to cope.

 Now, Thorpe Park have been very clever.
 The theme park has a wide range of attractions designed to generate plenty of adrenalin, no matter what scares you.
 Physical rides like the impressive array of world-class roller coasters are heart-pumpingly exciting enough for me, and I was literally terrified by the eerily realistic virtual reality ride, Derren Brown’s Ghost Train.